Kahfisa/Business-Performance-Analytics-Kimia-Farma/README.md

 # Business-Performance-Analytics-Kimia-Farma

 ## Introduction
 Kimia Farma operates an extensive pharmacy network across Indonesia and manages a large volume of daily sales transactions across multiple branches and product categories.
 However, the growing amount of operational and transactional data makes it challenging for the company to consistently monitor its overall business performance.
-Without a structured analytical approach, it becomes difficult to identify revenue trends, evaluate regional contributions, understand product demand, and assess branch-level service performance.
+Therefore, this project aims to analyze sales trends, evaluate regional contributions, understand product demand, and assess branch level service performance using Google BigQuery for data processing and Google Looker Studio for visualization to support data-driven decision making.

-This project focuses on developing a Business Performance Analytics dashboard that transforms raw transactional data into actionable insights.
-By leveraging data processing in Google BigQuery and visualization in Looker Studio, the dashboard enables stakeholders to monitor revenue growth, analyze regional profitability, identify high-demand products, and evaluate branch performance to support more informed, data-driven business decisions.

 ## Objective